Vitus Bering: Sea voyage, death and achievements

 With time now of the essence, the Okhotsk (Охотск) left for Bolsheretsk, arriving there in mid-September.
 Another new ship, the St. Peter (Святой Пётр, Sviatoi Piotr, Pyotr, or Pëtr), captained by Bering, also left.
 It was accompanied by its sister creation the St. Paul (Святой Павел, Sviatoi Pavel) and the Nadezhda.
 Delayed by the Nadezhda's hitting a sand bank and then being beaten by a storm, such that it was forced to stay at Bolsheretsk, the two other ships arrived in their destination of Avacha Bay in south-eastern Kamchatka on 6 October.
 The foundation of Petropavlovsk-Kamchatsky, including warehouses, living quarters and a beacon had been built there on Bering's orders few months before, and now the explorer named the settlement after his vessels.
 Over the winter, Bering recruited for the trip ahead naturalist Georg Steller and completed the report he had promised to send.
 At the same time, however, the murder of several Russians under Bering's command by native tribesmen prompted him to send armed men to the north, with orders not to use force if it could be avoided.
 Apparently it could not, because the detachment killed several native Koryaks in the settlement of Utkolotsk and enslaved the remainder, bringing them back south.
 Steller was horrified to see the Koryaks tortured in search of the murderers.
 His ethical complaints, like Chirikov's more practical ones before him, were suppressed.
-From Petropavlovsk, Bering led his expedition towards North America.
+From Petropavlovsk, Bering led his expedition towards North America in the spring of 1741.